MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pfree_dma_buffer_with_notification.md

 #### - handle [in]

 Handle that identifies the DMA engine.
 This handle value was obtained from a previous call to <a href="..\hdaudio\nc-hdaudio-pallocate_capture_dma_engine.md">AllocateCaptureDmaEngine</a> or <a href="..\hdaudio\nc-hdaudio-pallocate_render_dma_engine.md">AllocateRenderDmaEngine</a>.

+#### - bufferMdl [in]

+A pointer to the buffer MDL.
+This value was obtained from a previous call to AllocateDmaBufferWithNotification.

 #### - bufferSize [in]